Contact the Foundation

 #HoosierVeterans

-Commemorate your Veteran's legacy this Veterans Day by purchasing a Brick of Honor from the Indiana War Memorials Foundation.
+Commemorate your Veteran`s legacy by purchasing a Brick of Honor from the Indiana War Memorials Foundation.

-The Brick of Honor will be placed at the foot of the Soldiers and Sailors Monument come spring of 2025, creating a lasting tribute to your veteran's service and sacrifice in the heart of Indianapolis.
+The Brick of Honor will be placed at the foot of the Soldiers and Sailors Monument in the summer of 2025, creating a lasting tribute to your veteran`s service and sacrifice in the heart of Indianapolis.

 Learn more about purchasing a brick: https://www.indianawarmemorials.org/commemorate/.